adnanthedataanalyst/SQL_Transforming-Student-Dropout-dataset-records-from-numerical-values-to-their-actual-Label/README.md

-# Transforming SQL_Student-Dropout dataset records from numerical values to their corresponding words.
+# Transforming SQL_Student-Dropout dataset records from numerical representations to their corresponding words.

 ## Introduction